Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 - What if the Quantity is lower than the Eq.
 Quantity?
 - Moving either supply or demand leads to new Eq.

-Notes:

-- Where the curves meet we obtain a point of equilibrium, which establishes a market quantity and a market price.
-- If price is higher than equilibrium price -> more supply than demand -> some goods remain unsold -> sellers will be forced to reduce the price to get rid of their stock.
-- If price is lower than equilibrium price -> more demand than supply -> shortages of the good -> sellers will increase the price to marke more profit.
-- Hence, we always converge to the equilibrium price.
-- If the quantity supplied is too low -> business opportunity to supply more unit of the good and make a profit -> eventually someone will increase the supply quantity.

 ---
 ## Elasticity

 <pba-flex center>